ChildsplayOSU/updated_childsplay/README.md

 ## Step 4 - Make edits locally in React

 Once your site is up and running, you'll be able to make changes and edits in React.
-There are lots of resources on React if you need a hand figuring out development, but I'll make some project-specific notes here that might be useful:
+There are lots of resources on React if you need a hand figuring out development, but I'll make some project-specific notes here that might be useful:<br></br><br></br>

 ## Step 5 - Update the files on the Engineering Servers